This hike covered both the Cirque of the Towers and Temple Basin. Which do you think is a better place to visit?

 The trail is very docile, passing beside the river and numerous little parks before climbing into continuous forests.
 We arrived at Big Sandy and found a free campsite near the outlet, which is rather the enviable spot to camp.
 Outfitters had left some wood, too.
 Quite unusually, no one else was in the area, nor would anyone end up showing up for our duration.
 What a blessing.

 - Trail up and camping spot!

-After about an hour of setting up and eating some Reeses Pieces, I took my pack and we headed along the west side of the lake toward Jackass Pass.
+After about an hour of setting up and eating some Reeses Pieces (note: my proofreader commented, “that must’ve been a lot of Reeses Pieces”).
+I took my pack and we headed along the west side of the lake toward Jackass Pass.
 I’ve described the pass before, too.
 Strangely, we didn’t see anyone until reaching North Lake, though usually the area is packed.
 Above North Lake we took the climber’s path to the west of Arrowhead Lake rather than climbing up Jackass, which continues to the east.
 The climber’s path goes through a boulderfield and is easy to navigate, but I don’t recommend it during times of thermal flux, as I’ve watched a 20-ft section calve off, and have been almost hit by calving boulders twice.

 - Second row is north lake, beyond which is the climber’s trail and Arrowhead Lake.

 We crested the hill and had views of the Cirque at about 6:30, which meant that we had time to explore a bit.
 We could see a lot of tents in the valley, so we decided to just enjoy the evening views rather than going and mixing it up with strangers, who I expect were all very kind and affable.